Praveen10/unwrap-present/README.md

 2. **Navigate to the project directory:**
 `cd unwrap-present`
 3. Open index.html in your browser to see the animation in action.
+---

+# 📄 License
+This project is open-source and available under the [MIT License](LICENSE).
+Feel free to use, modify, and share it!